GalaluddinOwais/The-Evolving-Green-Thing/README.md

 #### Count Hundred Sheep (Neural Network)

-The goal is to get as close as possible to the opening and beyond, wherever the opening may be
+The goal is to get as close as possible to the opening and beyond, whatever the location of the opening is

 <img src="https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/2db49fa8-2ef6-4330-9138-2342f67529c1" width="38%" height="38%">